kptdev/kpt/docs/design-docs/08-package-variant.md

 TODO(johnbelamaric): Describe `PackageVariantSet`.

-## PackageVariant API

-## PackageVariantSet API

 ## Example Use Cases

-- describe scenarios and the PackageVariant, PackageVariantSet resources that would solve the scenarios
+- describe scenarios and the `PackageVariant`, `PackageVariantSet` resources that would solve the scenarios

 ### Automatically Organizational Customization of an External Package
-We can use a PackageVariant to provide basic changes that are needed when importing a package from an external repository.
+We can use a `PackageVariant` to provide basic changes that are needed when importing a package from an external repository.
 For example, suppose we have our own internal registry from which we pull all our images.
 When we import an upstream package, we want to modify any images listed in the upstream package to